tyetrask/apple_card_statement_parser/README.md

 # Apple Card Statement Parser

-⚠️ This library is a work-in-progress!
+⚠️ This library is a work-in-progress and **not yet complete**!
 Please see open [issues](https://github.com/tyetrask/apple_card_statement_parser/issues) to learn what hasn't been completed yet.

 A Ruby Gem to read, parse, and convert Apple Card PDF statements into machine-readable formats.